 - Break large jobs into smaller ones.

-- Plan some time each day when you can work without interruptions, for example, block chunks of time off as an appointment so it can’t be booked by someone else.
+- Plan some time each day when you can do things without interruptions, for example, block chunks of time off as an appointment so it can’t be booked by someone else.
 Screen phone calls and learn how to handle unexpected visitors.

 - Say no to things that don’t support your work or personal goals.